fcecin/minx/README.md

 A message that presents a PoW solution for a PoW puzzle.

 - `uint8_t VERSION`: Implementation identifier.
+- `uint64_t GPASSWORD`: A non-zero random value, or zero if no password allocated for whatever reason.
+Whether the value is associated with the receiver's IP address and for how long the value is kept are up to the implementation.
-- `uint64_t SPASSWORD`: The `SPASSWORD` value received in the most recent `INIT_ACK` message, or zero if none.
-Whether an older but unspent `SPASSWORD` value is accepted is implementation-defined.
+- `uint64_t SPASSWORD`: The `GPASSWORD` value received in the most recent `INIT_ACK` message (or a `GPASSWORD` value that was obtained in some other way from the peer and is not yet spent), or zero if none.
+Whether an older but unspent `GPASSWORD` value is accepted is implementation-defined.
 - `uint8_t[] POW_DATA`: The PoW data packet for the PoW engine to process.

 The `POW_DATA` data packet's format depends on the value of `ENGINE_ID`.